-Afterschool/Out-of-School Opportunities—Greybull High School provides afterschool, before-school, and/or summer academic opportunities (e.g., credit recovery) that provide students with opportunities for assistance and recovery.
-In addition GHS encourages and supports students to participate in numerous extra-curricular activities including numerous sports (with a combined school agreement with Worland High School for sports not offered at GHS) In addition we offer numerous club type activates through fine and performing arts, foreign language, FBLA, student council, FFA, speech and debate, Skills USA, and many other options for students to become involved.
+Afterschool/Out-of-School Opportunities—Greybull High School provides after-school, before-school, and/or summer academic opportunities (e.g., credit recovery) that provide students with opportunities for assistance and recovery.
+In addition, GHS encourages and supports students to participate in numerous extra-curricular activities including numerous sports (with a combined school agreement with Worland High School for sports not offered at GHS) In addition, we offer numerous club-type activities through fine and performing arts, foreign language, FBLA, student council, FFA, speech and debate, Skills USA, and many other options for students to become involved.
 Such experiences are especially important for at-risk students because out-of-school “gap time” is filled with constructive and engaging activities and/or needed academic support.

 Career and Technical Education (CTE)—Quality CTE programs and related career pathways and guidance programs are essential for all students.
 Youth need workplace skills as well as awareness and focus to increase not only the likelihood that they will be prepared for their careers, but also that school will be relevant to what is next

 Scholastic Achievement—Greybull High School targets potential “drop-outs” early.
-If as a staff we begin to identify a student not achieving credits that allow for promotion, consistently fail courses, and exhibit these signs early in their high school career they are placed in an environment where a staff member assists that student with their academic needs.
-The student’s schedule includes a 53 minute period five days per week to get assistance on work, complete missing assignments, receive study skill assistance, and to receive help with organizational skills.
+If as a staff we begin to identify a student not achieving credits that allow for promotion, consistently failing courses, and exhibiting these signs early in their high school career they are placed in an environment where a staff member assists that student with their academic needs.
+The student’s schedule includes a 53-minute period five days per week to get assistance on work, complete missing assignments, receive study skill assistance, and receive help with organizational skills.
 Students can earn their way out of the class by demonstrating proficiency however we do have seniors that continue to stay in the class as a safety net.

-As a staff we have begun investigating and researching methods to decrease the achievement gap between one specific group and that is between our free and reduced students and our non-free and reduced students.
-As a staff we are investigating and including decreasing the achievement gap as a goal on our SIP plan.
-Although our graduation rate continues to be high the students that do not graduate would qualify as the free and reduced student.
-Our goal is to determine how to better serve those students and our community and focusing on the specific targeted demographic.
-This is a work in progress and will continue to be a central them including different parent/teacher opportunities, student focus groups, and communication with parents.
+As a staff, we have begun investigating and researching methods to decrease the achievement gap between one specific group and that is between our free and reduced students and our non-free and reduced students.
+As a staff, we are investigating and including decreasing the achievement gap as a goal of our SIP plan.
+Although our graduation rate continues to be high the students that do not graduate would qualify as free and reduced students.
+Our goal is to determine how to better serve those students and our community and focus on the specific targeted demographic.
+This is a work in progress and will continue to be a central theme including different parent/teacher opportunities, student focus groups, and communication with parents.